thoughtspot/thoughtspot.github.io/_admin/backup-restore/how-to-create-a-schedule.md

 ```

-Under this policy, a snapshot is taken every hour starting at midnight.
+Under this policy, the system takes a snapshot every hour, starting at midnight.
 You can see that by combining the `period` of 1 hour with the midnight offset of 0.

 ```